Dual Diagnosis Treatment Columbus, GA

 Services included:

-• Military families, judicial clients and seniors and older adults
+• Adult women, judicial clients and transitional-age young adults

 Talbott Recovery Columbus

-Talbott Recovery Columbus is a dual-diagnosis treatment center in Columbus, GA that offers treatment for mental health and substance abuse disorders that include borderline personality disorder as well as eating disorders.
+Talbott Recovery Columbus is a dual diagnosis treatment center in Columbus, Georgia that offers treatment for mental health and substance abuse disorders that include obsessive compulsive disorder as well as post-partum depression.

 Address: 1200 Brookstone Centre Parkway, Suite 210, Columbus, GA 31904 in Muscogee County